PHSKC-APDE/rads/README.md

 2. Subsetting a dataset via `calc` no longer makes use of a `dplyr::filter`-esque interface.
 Instead, via the `where` argument, a user may pass an unquoted (e.g., no " or ') expression that would be valid in the `i` part of a `DT[i,j,by]` command.

+3. The default method for computing confidence intervals for survey data has changed.
+The practical difference of this change is essentially nil, but interested users can fuss around with the differences between the `xlogit` (new) and `logit` methods to computing CIs via `survey::svyciprop`.

 ## Getting started
 After installation, we highly recommend that you start by walking through a vignette on the [wiki](https://github.com/PHSKC-APDE/rads/wiki).